sonic-net/DASH/sirius-pipeline/README.md

 Advantages of this approach:
 * Don't need to "manually" clone another repo used by this project
 * Precise configuration control - we want a specific revision, not "latest" which might break a DASH build if something under `SAI` changes.
-* It's a well-known practice; for example the `SAI` project and the `sonic-buildimage` projects both use suibmodules to great advantage.
+* It's a well-known practice; for example the `SAI` project and the `sonic-buildimage` projects both use submodules to great advantage.

 ### Typical Workflow: Committing new code - ignoring SAI submodule

 >**NOTE:** You **do not want to check in changes to the SAI/SAI submodule** unless you're deliberately upgrading to a new commit level of the SAI submodule.

-Since the SAI/SAI directory gets modified in place when bmv2 SAI artifacts are generated, it will "taint" the SAI/SAI submodule and appear as "dirty" when you invoke `git status`.
+Since the SAI/SAI directory gets modified in-place when bmv2 SAI artifacts are generated, it will "taint" the SAI/SAI submodule and appear as "dirty" when you invoke `git status`.
 This makes it inconvenient to  do `git commit -a`, which will commit everything which has changed.
 An easy remedy is to restore the SAI/SAI directory to pristine state as follows:
 ```
 make sai-clean
 ```